 Yes.
 The Court appointed the following lawyers, among others, as “Class Counsel” to represent all the members of the Class:

 701 Poydras St., Suite 4250

 Kenneth D St Pe

 If you have questions, you may contact these lawyers.
 You will not be charged for contacting these lawyers.
 If you want to be represented by your own lawyer, however, you may hire one at your own expense.

 You will not be charged because these lawyers will apply to the Court for payment of their fees, costs, and expenses for their work on behalf of the entire class from the settlement fund (see “How Will The Lawyers Be Paid”, below).
 If you want to be represented by your own lawyer in this case, you may hire one at your own expense.
 If you have hired a lawyer to represent you for claims in this litigation, please contact your lawyer for further information.

 How will the lawyers be paid?

-Do I have to come to the trial?
+Do I have to come to the hearing?

 How do I get more information?